udacity/nd032-c3-asynchronous-programming-with-javascript-project-starter/README.md

 ### Grading

-The solution is complete and previewable in the [solution repository](https://github.com/udacity/nd032-c3-asynchronous-programming-with-javascript).
+The solution is complete and previewable in the [solution folder at https://github.com/udacity/nd032-c3-asynchronous-programming-with-javascript/tree/master/project/solution](https://github.com/udacity/nd032-c3-asynchronous-programming-with-javascript/tree/master/project/solution).

 A promise-based solution is provided.